 Occasionally, evergreen Tamarix bushes are tucked into its black volcanic cliffs.

+They may also bring less pleasant surprises, though.
 There, the wild Atlantic doesn't only inspire admiration, as it can also cause damage to the rocks to such an extent that it undermines the coastal road.

 There, a cave has been fortified.